 Initially the ridge follows a climbers trail along the crest of the ridge, and the early elevation goes quickly, don’t be fooled as the difficulties slowly increase the remaining way.
 At 13,400' some rugged towers on the ridge crest will force you left for a few hundred feet of difficult class 2 with an occasional class 3 move.
 The route is generally well cairned, but pay close attention to your route to stay on track, and to know your descent route.
 At around 13,600' you will come to a tower called “Ships Prow”.
 Cross a rock rib and ascend a shallow gully (class 3) to reach the ridge crest where you will pass to the right (east) side of the ridge through a notch and bypass “Ships Prow” on the right.
 Between “Ships Prow” and the summit pass through the second notch (not the one immediately after “Ships Prow”), traverse a wide ledge for 15' to the base of the final summit pitch.
 This is a good ledge to step back and preview your route.

 Engage the gully, the climbing is generally fairly solid but as the fourteeners can be quite popular, a helmet and caution to not kick rocks on your fellow climbers is always a good idea.
 The easier climbing is usually towards the left side of the gully.
+About halfway up there is a ledge to exit this first gully and climb a slighly easier gully if the top of the main gully is deemed too steep for you.
 The climb is enjoyable, like climbing a really steep staircase or a ladder.
 For many, this the first true 3rd class fourteener they climb.
 The climb ends abruptly at the summit, which offers great views of the rugged surrounding peaks.

 Winter climbs are long and pass through potentially avalanche prone slopes, any attempt will likely require a backcountry camp in addition to strong avalanche evaluation and avoidance skills.
 Winter climbs are only recommended for the most experience winter fourteener climber.